pzim-devdata/tahoma-gpt/README.md

    - `python3 tahoma.py` and follow instructions [there](https://github.com/pzim-devdata/tahoma#4-retrieve-your-personal-commands)

-     You can also execute orders as arguments :
+8. You can also execute orders as arguments :

    - `python3 "tahoma-gpt.py" could you please open the shutter in the kitchen ?`
+     or
+   - `bash -c 'tahoma_chatgpt.sh could you please open the shutter in the kitchen ?'` or
+   - `tahoma_chatgpt.bat could you please open the shutter in the kitchen ?`

 By following these steps, Tahoma and Tahoma-GPT will be installed on your Linux or Windows system in a virtual environnement.